 Klumpke palsy is rare and is a lower plexus injury that causes weakness or paralysis of the hand and wrist.
 The grasp reflex is usually absent, but the biceps reflex is present.
 Often, the sympathetic fibers of T1 are involved causing an ipsilateral Horner syndrome (miosis, ptosis, facial anhidrosis).
 Passive range-of-motion exercises are usually the only treatment needed.

 Involvement of the entire plexus is less common and results in a flaccid upper extremity with little or no movement, absent reflexes, and usually sensory loss.
 Ipsilateral Horner syndrome is present in the most severe cases.
-Ipsilateral pyramidal signs (eg, decreased movement, Babinski sign) indicate spinal cord trauma; an MRI should be done.
-The involved extremity’s subsequent growth may be impaired.
-The prognosis for recovery is poor.
-Management may include neurosurgical exploration.
-Passive range-of-motion exercises can prevent contractures.
+Ipsilateral pyramidal signs (eg, decreased movement, Babinski sign) indicate spinal cord trauma, and an MRI should be done.

 Most phrenic nerve injuries (about 75%) are associated with brachial plexus injury.
 Injury is usually unilateral and caused by a traction injury of the head and neck.